 As of April 2017, there’s also an extra £175,000 allowance on the value of your primary residence if you pass it to direct descendants.
-So, if your entire estate is valued at £450,000, but that includes your home at a value of £200,000 that your child will inherit, there’s no IHT to pay.
+So, if your entire estate is valued at £450,000, but that includes your home at a value of £200,000 that your child will inherit, there’s no inheritance tax to pay.

 In most cases, you must pay inheritance tax within six months of the end of the month in which the deceased died.
 Be careful as interest is charged on any tax not paid by the due date, no matter what caused the delay in payment.

-Don’t worry if the majority of the tax would be paid through the value of the estate such as a house, because HMRC have kindly developed a system where you can pay yearly instalments over 10 years.
+Don’t worry if the majority of the tax would be paid through the value of the estate such as a house, because HMRC have kindly developed a system where you can pay yearly installments over 10 years.
 Fortunately, there are ways of reducing your potential liability (i.e. the enormous amount of tax your children may have to pay).

-You can minimise the amount of IHT that your beneficiaries pay by reducing your estate before you die.
+You can minimise the amount your beneficiaries pay by reducing your estate before you die.
 The first way to do this is with financial gifts.
 You can gift up to £3,000 per year to family members (£6,000 if you didn’t give them anything in the previous tax year), and as many gifts of £250 to friends each year as you want.
 You’re also allowed to provide one-off gifts of £5,000 to children (or £2,500 to grandchildren) for ‘life events’, like getting married, going to university, or buying a house.
 You can do the same for friends at a lower limit of £1,000.